August 21, 2025

 • Make your brand identity more memorable

 However, it’s essential to remember the best practices we discussed earlier.
 Using too many emojis or irrelevant ones can make your signature look unprofessional.
+For more ideas on how to better improve your signatures, check out our guide.

 Conclusion